Systematic Botany

 To be considered for this issue, submitted papers should relate phylogenies to spatial data and incorporate appropriate hypothesis tests to match its stated goals.
 Within these boundaries, we are open to innovative ideas for sourcing/building the phylogenies, sourcing/cleaning spatial data for terminal taxa, and developing statistical tests for hypotheses.

-The deadline for submission of papers is May 1, 2024.
-Please follow the author guidelines (link below) —all papers will be evaluated using the normal Systematic Botany peer review process.
+The final deadline for submission of papers is Dec.
+31, 2024.
+Please follow the author guidelines and submit online at: https://www.aspt.net/publications/sysbot — note in the cover letter that you are submitting to this special issue.
+All papers will be evaluated using the normal Systematic Botany peer review process.
+For questions on this special issue, please contact bmishler@berkeley.edu or israel.borokini@montana.edu.

 Special Issue of Systematic Botany: The Brazilian Flora in Focus